 Rabbit Ears for All

 Believe it or not, TV used to be free.
 There were two issues with this though, One you had to watch commercials and Two the reception was less than great.
 Many local channels are still available for free, you just need an updated antenna connected to your TV to get them.
 You should be able to check the reception of your local area online before plunking down $29 for a modern pair of rabbit ears.

 A Roku in Every Basket

-Set-top boxes hop over, the Roku Streaming Stick is definitely worth the $30 one time fee.
-Roku requires that you have internet for it to work, but beyond that the potential for free and paid videos are endless.
+Set-top boxes to hop over, the Roku Streaming Stick is definitely worth the $30 one time fee.
+Roku requires that you have internet for it to work, but beyond that the potential for free and paid videos is endless.
 There are so many free channels its hard to know which to tell you about, but let’s just mention the Smithsonian and PBS.
 Both of these so-called ‘channels’ have enough content to satisfy a small family for at least two nights per week.

 If you add in just one or two paid monthly services, such as Netflix / Amazon / HBO you will be adding just a small monthly cost, say $10 /$8 /$15 but this all pales in comparison to Cable’s outrageous prices.